marinavillaschi/report-generator/README.md

 # Report Generator Project

-Generating reports on a schedule is a reality for many industries.
-This is a repetitive task that can be time consuming and subject to human error.
+Generating reports on a schedule is a need for many industries.
+It's a repetitive task that can be time consuming and subject to human error.

 This is the problem I'm gonna be solving with this project.

-Automating report generation will save employees time and assure all reports are produced the same safe and tested way avoiding human error and guaranteeing data and report quality.
+Automating report generation saves employees time and assures all reports are produced the same safe and tested way avoiding human error and guaranteeing data and report quality.
+This way the employees can focus their time and attention on other more important matters.

 ## Table of contents: